 Contrary to what advertisers for feminine hygiene and douching products may tell you, your vagina shouldn’t smell like fragrant flowers or be odorless.
 Vaginal odor is natural for every healthy woman and there’s a perfectly good explanation for this odor.
 Like the gut microbiome that we’ve all been hearing so much about, the vagina too has its own microbiome.
 The balance of bacteria and yeast that are part of the microbiome will give it some amount of odor.
-Under normal circumstances, this odor is most likely to be musty and sour smelling because of the vagina’s acidic pH levels.
-However, the odor will not be strong and overwhelming or foul.
-A sudden change in vaginal odor or a distinctive odor could be indicative of health conditions like bacterial vaginosis, yeast infections, or urinary tract infections .
+Under normal circumstances, you are most likely to have a musty and smelly vagina because of the acidic vagina ph level.
+However, it will not be a strong smell that is overwhelming or foul.
+A sudden change in the odor or a distinctive odor could be indicative of health conditions like bacterial vaginosis, yeast infections, or urinary tract infections .

 If the odor of your vagina is extremely unpleasant and you have a pain in your lower abdomen, a fever, or discomfort while having sex, it is possible that you could be suffering from a pelvic inflammatory disease (PID).
 This is often caused by sexually transmitted infections like gonorrhea and chlamydia, when the sketchy bacteria move from the vagina or cervix into the uterus and other reproductive organs .

 If the disease is left untreated, it can lead to infertility and chronic pain.
-Complications can be easily avoided with prescription antibiotics and good vaginal hygiene.
+Complications can be easily avoided with prescription antibiotics and good genital area hygiene.
 If you see any of the above-mentioned symptoms, seek medical treatment promptly

 When you see thick, cottage cheese-like discharge with a faint odor, redness or burning around the vagina, or pain after peeing, yeast infection is the most likely cause.